Isaac Rouaud

 Isaac Thomas Joseph Rouaud-Simon (born 12 February 1998) is a Haitian professional footballer who plays as a goalkeeper for Championnat National 3 club Amilly and the Haiti national team.

 Club career

-Born in Haiti, Rouaud moved to France at a young age and began his career with the reserves of Le Mans, before stints with Saint-Malo, and Vannes.
+Born in Haiti, Rouaud-Simon moved to France after being adopted at a young age and began his career with the reserves of Le Mans, before stints with Saint-Malo, and Vannes.
 He moved to Belgium with Givry for the 2019–20 season.
 On 1 October 2020, he returned to France with J3S Amilly.

 International career

 Rouaud debuted with the Haiti national team in a 3–1 friendly win over Guyana on 11 June 2019.
 He was called up to represent Haiti at the 2021 CONCACAF Gold Cup.